 And although not as dense a canvas as, say, a boxwood, T. baccata is a fine plant for topiary work.

-The standard species can be purchased in 15-gallon containers from Plants Express.
+The standard species can be purchased from Nature Hills Nursery.

 There are also a couple of interesting cultivars to note.
 Growing up to 30 feet high and eight feet wide, ‘Fastigiata’ – also known as the Irish yew – has all of its branches pointing straight up, making it a skinny addition to tight spaces.

 But don’t confuse it with the cultivar of the same name that is a type of upright Japanese plum yew, or Cephalotaxus harringtonia.

 ‘Repens Aurea,’ on the other hand, reaches a mature size of 14 inches tall and 4 feet wide, and flaunts golden-green foliage.

 A versatile plant, T. cuspidata traces its origins to Japan, Korea, and the part of northeastern China once known as Manchuria, and is hardy in Zones 4 to 7.